Stage Fright (1950 film): Critical reaction

 Bosley Crowther of The New York Times wrote that Hitchcock "and his writers have contrived to give a fine cast of actors some slick and entertaining things to do.
 But we must quietly advise you that these things, while amusing separately, build up very little sustained excitement or suspense.
 They are simply a wild accumulation of clever or colorful episodes, tending for the most part to the comic, without any real anxiety."
 John McCarten of The New Yorker agreed, writing that "the picture doesn't lack for comic touches, but none of its episodes ties in very closely with the succeeding one, and the result is disappointing."
 Variety printed a more positive review, reporting that Hitchcock "has a choice cast to put through its paces, and there's not a bad performance anywhere.
 The dialog has purpose, either for a chuckle or a thrill, and the pace is good despite the 110 minutes of footage."

 Harrison's Reports called it "a rambling murder thriller that wavers constantly between comedy that is delightfully funny and melodrama that is rarely more than moderately exciting.
 The overall result is a spotty entertainment that is too dragged out to keep one's interest constantly alive."
 Richard L. Coe of The Washington Post wrote that there were "so many beguiling people and moments" in the film "that it's curious the picture as a whole isn't better."
 The Monthly Film Bulletin wrote: "Stage Fright is not without effective moments, reminding us how Hitchcock once excelled in the simple melodrama with ordinary, naturalistic backgrounds; but too much of it has the heavy, corpulent quality that made Rope and in particular Under Capricorn so lifeless and unreal."
-Stanley Kauffmann of The New Republic described Stage Fright as "abominable".
+The New Republics original review was extremely favourable, calling Stage Fright "one of the most entertaining homicidal comedies of his career."
+But its later critic Stanley Kauffmann described it as "abominable".
+It was selected as one of the Top 10 Films of 1950 chosen annually by the National Board of Review of Motion Pictures.

 Contemporary reviews of the film have been mostly positive.
 On the review aggregator website Rotten Tomatoes, Stage Fright has an approval rating of 91% based on 21 reviews, with an average score of 7.10/10.

+The film has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.